7aman8/project-meteor/README.md

 > We developed an interactive asteroid simulator that utilizes NASA's Near-Earth Objects (NEO) dataset to calculate and visualize the effects and impact of asteroids that may have or might strike the Earth.

-_Project Meteor_ is an interactive asteroid simulator that utilizes NASA's Near-Earth Objects (NEO) dataset to calculate and visualize the effects and impact of asteroids that may have or might strike the Earth.
-Users select an asteroid from NASA's database and simulate the strike of it on Earth, while modifying values like angle.
-An impact is visualized in three radii: the crater radius, the fireball radius (thermal radius), and the blast radius (shockwave radius).
-The simulator features a 3D model of Earth that can be panned and rotated around.
-The simulator uses mathematical and physical calculations to visualize the range of impact done by various asteroids.
-It serves both an educational purpose by helping people understand the threat of asteroids and practical applications for researchers and educators who are studying planetary defense scenarios.
+ _Project Meteor_ is an interactive asteroid simulator using NASA's NEO dataset to visualize potential asteroid impacts on Earth.
+Users can select an asteroid, modify impact parameters like the angle, and see the resulting crater, fireball, and blast radii on an interactive 3D model of the planet.
+The simulator serves as an educational tool for understanding asteroid threats and a practical application for planetary defense research.

 Visit [meteor.arjbuilds.dev](https://meteor.arjbuilds.dev) to see the website in action!